 - Ready to eat (RTE), ready to Cook (RTC) – Reduces the cooking time.

 - Enhance shelf life and make the product available for a long time.

 - Diversified Millet products can solve our food needs as climate changes.

-- Improve the consumption of millet products and can help to overcome malnutrition.
+- Improving the consumption of millet products can help to overcome malnutrition.

-- Millet farmers will have more post-harvest technologies thus enhance the economic value of millet as well as improve the status of farmers.
+- Millet farmers will have more post-harvest technologies thus enhancing the economic value of millet as well as improving the status of farmers.

-Ready to eat millet products like Millet Vermicelli, Pasta, Flakes, and Puffs are emerging products and becoming more familiar in households today.
+Ready-to-eat millet products like Millet Vermicelli, Pasta, Flakes, and Puffs are emerging products and becoming more familiar in households today.
 I got an opportunity to visit the Indian Institute of Millet Research, Hyderabad, and witnessed the making of Millet Pasta.
-Let us see the video, how the millet pasta is made and what are the machines required for making pasta.
+Let us see the video, how the millet pasta is made and what are machines required for making pasta.
 In the same machine, we can also make millet vermicelli by changing the dice.

 Indian Institute of Food Processing Technology, Tamil Nadu has developed some amazing innovative millet-based products.
-You can go through the IIFPT website for more Millet Business Plan.
+You can go through the IIFPT website for more Millet Business Plans.

 - Non-dairy millet ice cream